-TSRC was first established as a Venture Funded ESRC Research Centre, co-funded by the ESRC, the Office for Civil Society (Cabinet Office), and the Barrow Cadbury Trust.
-This funding ran from September 2008 to end August 2013.
+TSRC first launched as a Venture Funded ESRC Research Centre, co-funded by the Economic and Social Research Council (ESRC), the UK government Cabinet Office's Office of the Third Sector (renamed the Office for Civil Society in 2010), and the Barrow Cadbury Trust.
+This funding ran from September 2008 to August 2013.

-From September 2013 until the end of March 2014 the Centre will be funded by the ESRC, under bridge funding arragements, which will support a range of new and continuing research activities until the outcome of our application for further funding under the Centres and Large Grants Competition is known - and by the Barrow Cadbury Trust (BCT), who are continuing their support for TSRC as they have over the first five years.
-The Cabinet Office is no longer providing funding for the Centre.
+From September 2013 until March 2014 the centre was further funded by the ESRC under bridge funding arrangements, supporting a range of new and continuing research activities until the outcome of our application for further funding under the Centres and Large Grants Competition was known.
+Unfortunately this application was unsuccessful.

 The Centre is accountable to a Steering Committee made up of its funders.